It was September 23rd, just days after the vote on Scottish independence and I was surrounded by people wearing “Motörhead, England” t-shirts.

 Yeah, he was really fucked, you know.
 It caught up with him quicker, he was more of a drinker than me I think.
 I don’t actually drink a lot.
 It’s like, I don’t get drunk anymore, I’m immune, I just like the taste, you know.

 You won’t remember this, the last time that I interviewed you was ten years ago and you poured me Jack Daniels, it was probably about that much Jack and that much coke.

 Well, you don’t want it diluted too much, do ya?

 But you know, I think you can handle your drink…

 I can’t drink Jack no more.

 I don’t like the taste of it anymore.
 I don’t know, I came out with a set of different tastes in me.
-I drink vodka now and again, now.
-I drink it more social, I don’t drink at home hardly, just wine mostly.
+I drink vodka now and again.
+I drink it more socially.
+I don’t drink at home hardly, just wine mostly.
 I don’t smoke at home, but I’ll smoke a few cigarettes out here because it’s-, you meet people who you know who still smoke, fuck it, you know.

 Doesn’t that affect your singing or anything?

 My singing depends on it actually, man (laughter).